-6.5 Policy 4: Pre-application Community Consultation.
+6.4 Pre-application Community Consultation.

-- 6.5.1 Paragraphs 16, 25, 40 and 128 of the NPPF promote the principle that Local Planning Authorities should involve all sections of the community in planning decisions.
-Policy 4 seeks to encourage consultation with the community before an application is submitted. - 6.5.2 The community of Blyth knows its area and wants to be involved constructively in ensuring new development is sustainable and well-designed.
-Policy 4 is intended to encourage applicants who are submitting plans for new build or replacement buildings to talk to the Parish Council before a scheme being submitted for planning permission. - 6.5.3 Encouraging consultation between developers and the Parish Council at an early stage in the planning process will be of benefit to the applicant as issues can be discussed and resolved at an early stage in the process.
+- 6.4.1 Paragraphs 16, 25, 40 and 128 of the NPPF promote the principle that Local Planning Authorities should involve all sections of the community in planning decisions. - 6.4.2 The community of Blyth knows its area and wants to be involved constructively in ensuring new development is sustainable and well-designed.
+The Plan encourages applicants who are submitting plans for new build or replacement buildings to talk to the Parish Council before a scheme being submitted for planning permission. - 6.4.3 Encouraging consultation between developers and the Parish Council at an early stage in the planning process will be of benefit to the applicant as issues can be discussed and resolved at an early stage in the process.
 This process should result in a scheme that is more acceptable to the community and is more likely to secure approval by BDC.
+The planning application should include a short document explaining how the proposals being submitted following this Consultation have addressed the views of and any issues or concerns raised by local people and the Parish Council.